at.latticetools.observables#

 Example

->>> obs = GeometryObservable(at.Monitor, param='x')
+>>> obs = GeometryObservable(at.Monitor, param="x")

 Observe x coordinate of monitors

-class LatticeObservable(refpts, attrname, index=Ellipsis, name=None, **kwargs)[source]#
+class LatticeObservable(refpts, attrname, index=None, name=None, **kwargs)[source]#

 Bases: ElementObservable